tacree-bwba/odot-docs/btrs-docs.md

 }
 ```
 #### Attributes
-- year – The perp Year being idenfied
+- year – The perp year being identified.
-- beginDt – The date this perp year started
+- beginDt – The date this perp year started.
 - endDt – The end date of this perp year.
 If the value is null, that implies this is the current perp year.

 ### Get Current Perp Year